TheMysticSword/MysticsItems/README.md

 ### Manual install notes
 This mod requires [R2API](https://thunderstore.io/package/tristanmcpherson/R2API/) and [MMHOOK Standalone](https://thunderstore.io/package/XoXFaby/MMHOOK_Standalone/)
-Put both `MysticsItemsPlugin.dll` and `MysticsItems.language` in the plugins folder.
+Put both `MysticsItemsPlugin.dll` and `MysticsItemsStrings.json` in the plugins folder.
+If you have a `MysticsItems.language` file, then delete it, because it causes issues with strings failing to load for other mods.

 ### Console commands
 `mysticsitems_grantall` - grants all achievements